 Once bulk reshaping is completed, the landform is deep-ripped if required and the final trim/rock raking undertaken.
-Rock raking the final stage of reshaping and removes or buries exposed surface rock greater than 200 mm in diameter.
-This raking is usually done along the contour, leaving a cultivated surface that assists with erosion minimisation until vegetation can be established.
+Rock raking is completed in the final stage of reshaping and removes or buries exposed surface rock greater than

-Document Title: Rehabilitation Management Plan - Rix's Creek Mine Document Owner: Prepared By: Geoff Moore Print Date: 08/04/2024 Version No: 1.0 Reviewed By: Chris Quinn Issue Date: Approved By: Brendon Clements Review Frequency: As Required Page No: 44 of 99 e.
+Document Title: Rehabilitation Management Plan - Rix's Creek Mine Document Owne er: Prepared By: Geoff Moore Print Date: 08/04/2024 Version No: 1.0 Reviewed By: Chris Quinn Issue Date: Approved By: Brendon Clements Review Frequency: As Required Page No: 44 of 99 e.
 Waste management